Death Without a Will - Intestacy

 Yes.
 For example, if a child owed money to a parent before death but did not pay the loan back, the child's share is reduced by the amount of the debt.
 However, if an heir who owes a debt dies before the person who died, the debt does not reduce any share passing by representation.

-If the person who died did not leave either a Will or a stock will, Native corporation stock created under the Alaska Native Claims Settlement Act (ANCSA) passes as follows:
+If the person who died did not leave a Will or a stock will, Native corporation stock created under the Alaska Native Claims Settlement Act (ANCSA) passes as follows:

 Which probate process to use if the person died without a Will depends on the specifics of the situation.
 Most cases use the informal process.
 This requires all interested persons to agree who will be the personal representative and whether there was a valid will or no Will.
 If there are disagreements in these areas, use the formal process.
 If the person’s estate meets certain conditions, you may not need to open a probate case and instead can use the Affidavit for Collection of Personal Property process which is an out-of-court process.